rtdip/core/docs/domains/weather/overview.md

 Organizations need data for day-to-day operations and to support advanced Data Science, Statistical and Machine Learning capabilities such as Optimization, Surveillance, Forecasting, and Predictive Analytics.
 Real time data & batch data forms a major part of the total data utilized in these activities.

 Data enables organizations to detect and respond to changes in their systems thus improving the efficiency of their operations.
-Additionally, batch and mini-batch data form the crux of many organisational offerings.
+Additionally, batch and mini-batch data form the crux of many organizational offerings.
 This range of data needs to be available in scalable and secure data platforms.

 **Real Time Data Ingestion Platform (RTDIP)** is a **PaaS** (Platform as a Service) which coupled with some custom components provides Data Ingestion, Data Transformation, and Data Sharing as a service.
-RTDIP can interface with several data sources to ingest many different data types which include time series, alarms, video, photos and audio being provided from sources such as Historians, OPC Servers and Rest APIs, as well as data being sent from hardware such as IoT Sensors, Robots and Drones
+RTDIP can interface with several data sources to ingest many different data types which include time series, alarms, video, photos and audio being provided from sources such as Historians, OPC Servers and Rest APIs, as well as data being sent from hardware such as IoT Sensors, Robots and Drones.

 # Introduction

 A primary aim for RTDIP in 2023 is to demonstrate how the platform can be utilized for domain specific services such as load forecasting in the Energy Domain.
 Load forecasting is a technique used by power or energy-providing companies to predict the power/energy needed to meet the demand and supply equilibrium.

 Weather data is a primary driver of variance in load forecasting.
-RTDIP aims to ingest, transform, store and provide access to such generic data which can then be utilised in a domain specific context.
+RTDIP aims to ingest, transform, store and provide access to such generic data which can then be utilized in a domain specific context.

 This document will summarize the most popular Weather Data formats, its usage in Business Services and expand to describe how weather data can be supported within RTDIP.